What is Acupuncture?

 What is Qi?

 In health, Qi is harmonious on all levels.
-In sickness the Qi is adversely affected by being blocked, insufficient, or misguided.
+In disease, Qi is adversely affected by being blocked, insufficient, or misguided.
 When Qi is out of balance, other mechanisms of the body are in turn affected.
 For example, we can use the analogy of a river, which can’t flow smoothly along its course due to braches or rocks or insufficient water.
 This metaphor applies also applied to Qi.
 If the course is blocked, it can lead to buildup, obstruction and stagnation.
 This can lead to unhealthy fluids and other pathogenic states.
 Similarly, if qi is depleted, the flow is also affected and body organs don’t get the nourishment they need to be vibrant and healthy.

 How Does Acupuncture Treat Disease?